The Appointed Times of YHVH—the Day of Trumpets and the Messiah

-For this reason, the present author believes, the Creator has set apart the seventh month as peculiar, namely to secure to Israel the complete atonement for all her sins and rebellions which separated her from YHVH.
+For this reason, the present author believes, the Creator has set apart the seventh month as a peculiar month, namely, to secure to Israel the complete atonement for all her sins and rebellions which separated her from YHVH.

 The Day of Trumpets alluded in the parable of the ten maidens

-The Messiah Yeshua has told a story in Matthew 25 of the kingdom of the heavens compared to ten maidens—five of them were wise and five foolish.
-The foolish ones were not prepared for the coming of the bridegroom at the appointed time and while they went to get prepared, the bridegroom came, and those who were ready went in with him to the wedding feast, and the door was shut.
-The foolish ones missed the wedding.
+The Messiah Yeshua has told a story in Matthew 25 of the kingdom of the heavens.
+In it he compared the kingdom of heaven to ten maidens—five of them were wise and five foolish.
+The foolish ones were not prepared for the coming of the bridegroom at the appointed time and while they went to get prepared in the last moment, the bridegroom came, and those who were ready went in with him to the wedding feast, and the door was shut.
+The foolish maidens missed the wedding.
 The bridegroom was not pleased with them at all and said to them when they returned: “I do not know you.”
-This was the price they had to pay for disrespecting him—the bridegroom came and the bride was not there for the wedding.
+This was the price they had to pay for disrespecting him—the bridegroom came, and the bride was not there at the appointed time for the wedding.

-This is a remarkable parable in which the Messiah, the Bridegroom, has warned us to look to ourselves and be sure that we are prepared for His coming, as the wise maidens were prepared.
+This is a remarkable parable in which the Messiah has warned us to examine ourselves and make sure that we are prepared for His coming, as the wise maidens were prepared.
 What this parable is teaching us is that we are to be prepared to enter into the closest union with the Creator through His Messiah, the Bridegroom of YHVH.
-Many are called to enter into that union through the Messiah, but, few are those who approve themselves as chosen for the wedding.
+Many are called to enter into that union through the Messiah, but few are those who approve themselves as chosen for the wedding.

-We cannot miss to see that as the Messiah Yeshua is walking through the appointed times of His heavenly Father, the rehearsals, we should walk as well, if we desire to be in the wedding ceremony—the real event—something no one wants to miss.
+We cannot miss to see that as the Messiah Yeshua is walking through the appointed times of His heavenly Father, our rehearsals, we should walk as well, if we desire to take part in the real event—something no one wants to miss.
 The warning Yeshua is giving us at the end of the story is this:

 Be careful therefore, because you do not know the day nor the hour when the bridegroom will come.
 (Mat 25:13, according to the Hebrew text)

-Then the Messiah continues His narrative with another story of a master and his servants to whom he gave his possessions—to each according to what was suitable for him he gave.
+The Messiah then continues His narrative with another story of a master and his servants to whom he gave his possessions—to each according to what was suitable for him he gave.
 To some he gave little, to others he gave more, all according to his will.
-And again, as in the story of the ten maidens and their bridegroom, some servants were found worthy of meeting their master and some not.
-The unworthy ones were taken out of the presence of the master.
+And again, as in the story of the ten maidens and their bridegroom, some servants were found worthy of meeting their master and some not—the unworthy servants were taken out of the presence of their master.